farmera/sare_grant/study_results_balloons.md

 a long-standing problem more efficiently.

 As an example, crop scouting has existed as long as farming has and its methods have changed little except what was once done on foot or by horse is now done in a pick-up truck.
-If a kite and a modified camera can do the same work while adding more information then chances are these tools will be adopted.
+If a kite and a camera can do the same work while adding more information then chances are these tools will be adopted.
 With that sentiment in mind we discuss results obtained by experimenting with kites and balloons